-It’s almost impossible to read or watch the news on any given day and not hear about a car accident involving a drunk driver and many people know someone who was involved in a drunk driving accident.
+It’s almost impossible to read or watch the news on any given day and not hear about a car accident involving a drunk driver in the Bronx and many people know someone who was involved in a drunk driving accident.
 In fact, these accidents are so common that nearly every 90 seconds someone is injured in one and on average, 28 people die.

 The law allows the victims injured in one of these accidents, or the loved ones of someone who died, to file a lawsuit against the drunk driver responsible so that monetary compensation may be obtained, however, what isn’t often realized is that the bar or restaurant which served them the drinks may also be held legally liable.